 Michaela Chiste is a newly emerging classical singer who specializes in opera, oratorio, art song, and musical theatre.

-Michaela Chiste is a young soprano hailing from Okotoks, Alberta.
+Michaela Chiste is a soprano hailing from Okotoks, Alberta.
 Originally trained as a stage actor, she spent most of her life studying and performing in the dramatic arts and musical theatre before crossing over to the world of classical singing in 2013.
-She studied vocal performance under the tutelage of John Tessier and completed her Bachelor of Music at the University of Western Ontario under soprano Jackalyn Short in 2022.
+She completed her Bachelor of Music under the tutelage of John Tessier at the University of Alberta in 2017.
+She completed her Master's degree in Vocal Literature and Performance at the University of Western Ontario under soprano Jackalyn Short in 2022.